HackYourFuture/React/week4/MAKEME.md

 The homework that needs to be submitted is the following:

 1. React exercises
-2. Project: Hack Your Todolist IV
+2. Project: Hack Your Weather IV

 _Deadline Saturday 23.59 CET_